As of March 1, 2025

 Current local reservoir storage

-- No imported water was delivered into Calero Reservoir during April 2024
+- Approximately 56 acre-feet of imported water was delivered into Calero Reservoir during February 2025

 Groundwater

 Groundwater conditions remain healthy throughout the county.
-Groundwater levels in all regional monitoring wells except one are equal to, or higher than, last month.
-Most water levels are higher relative to April 2023, and all are higher than the prior five-year average for April.
-The end of 2024 groundwater storage is projected to be in Stage 1 (Normal) of the Water Shortage Contingency Plan
+Groundwater levels in most of the regional monitoring wells are higher than last month due to normal, seasonal increases.
+While most of the water levels are lower relative to February 2024, all except one are higher than the prior five-year average for February.
+The end of 2025 groundwater storage is projected to be in Stage 1 (Normal) of the Water Shortage Contingency Plan

 Imported Water